 Verify Your Voter Registration

-Before you head to the polls on Election Day, be sure to verify your voter registration is up to date.
+Before you head to the polls to vote in any upcoming elections, be sure to verify your voter registration is up to date.
 Remember, you must vote where you are registered to vote.
 The voter registration verification process is simple.
 If you have any questions, we are here to help!Am I Registered to Vote?

 How to Vote